JENNIFERL4209/mysql-independent-study/entries/entry-8.md

     * Use Google Fonts to find font styles
     * Use CocoaPods to import Google Fonts
     * App color will be blue and yellow based on our favorite colors
-    * Provide feature recommendations such as using minute timer instead of second timer
+    * Provide feature recommendations such as using a minute timer instead of the second timer
       * Add & update to-do lists

 ### Takeaways
-1. __Be proud in what you do.__ Because I am focusing on database management, I couldn't do much to help Xiurong in Swift.
+1. __Be proud of what you do.__ Because I am focusing on database management, I couldn't do much to help Xiurong in Swift.
 If she encounters a bug in Swift, I can't do anything because I didn't learn about Swift.
 I can only help her anything related to Firebase.
 I feel bad that Xiurong has to do the majority of the work.
 Therefore, I decided to take on app design to pull off Xiurong's weight.
-Regardless of what, I hope that I can stil be proud of what I'm doing.
+Regardless of what, I hope that I can still be proud of what I'm doing.